Star Trek: Lower Decks season 1: Writing

 Late in the season, McMahan felt they needed to explore the bridge crew more in order to tell better stories.
 This included Captain Freeman, who is revealed to be the mother of main character Beckett Mariner.
 McMahan based this relationship on that of his own mother and sister; his sister was the namesake for Mariner.
 They try to keep their relationship a secret but it becomes public knowledge in the season finale.
-McMahan described the penultimate episode, "Crisis Point", as a "classic Marvel Comics sort of story" with a lot of film tropes and homages to the Star Trek films.
+McMahan described the penultimate episode, "Crisis Point", as a classic Marvel Cinematic Universe-style story with a lot of film tropes and homages to the Star Trek films.
 He also described it as being a parody of the Star Trek films, as well as a "big character therapy episode" that lets both the audience and Mariner see the relationship with her mother play out visually.
 The episode ends with an emotional breakthrough for Mariner that allows her to work with her mother in the season finale, setting up a new dynamic for the pair in the second season.
 McMahan said it was difficult to pitch the episode to executives, a problem that he also had with the episode "Veritas" which was inspired by his childhood memories of tuning into Star Trek episodes late and not understanding the context.

 The season is filled with many references to other Star Trek series, which McMahan described as "texture and details that we love".
 There are also non-Star Trek Easter eggs, such as the registry number for the Cerritos being based on McMahan's mother's phone number.
 "Temporal Edict" ends with a statue of Miles O'Brien from The Next Generation and Star Trek: Deep Space Nine who McMahan said was the most important Star Trek character, explaining that O'Brien is "the original lower decker, moving from an enlisted crewman all the way to professor of engineering at Starfleet Academy... those of us who spent years watching him grow across two television series know he is, without a doubt, the most important person in Starfleet history".
 An element that McMahan enjoyed was being able to revisit aliens and locations from standalone episodes of previous Star Trek series, which was a way to bring back elements from earlier in the franchise without impacting on the existing Star Trek canon.
 This led to the writers featuring the Pakleds as the "big bads" in the season finale.
-The Pakleds were introduced in the Next Generation episode "Samaritan Snare" and "used to be sort of a joke", according to McMahan, but are shown in the finale of Lower Decks to have been secretly amassing power and are now a threat to Starfleet.
-McMahan saw this as a way to address the modern "re-rise of fascism" by having a group that "got too powerful, and now they are actually dangerous and people are paying with their lives for not taking them seriously".
+The Pakleds were introduced in the Next Generation episode "Samaritan Snare" and "used to be sort of a joke", according to McMahan, but are shown in the finale of Lower Decks to have secretly amassed power and become a threat to Starfleet.
+McMahan saw this as a way to address the modern rise of neo-nationalist groups, saying the Pakleds, like those groups, "got too powerful, and now they are actually dangerous and people are paying with their lives for not taking them seriously".